muhammetyilmaz00/GoREST_Test_Automation/README.md

 * Install dependencies: Run the command **mvn clean install** to install the project dependencies.
 * Configure the environment: Create a **configuration.properties** file in the root directory and add the necessary property **token**
 * Set up the IDE: Import the project into your IDE and configure the project settings (e.g. Java version, Maven settings).
+* You can also execute the **setup.sh** to install the dependencies, Java, Maven and configure the project.

 ## Additional Setup Instructions